 Invasive Plant Species Soil disturbance and the subsequent removal of vegetation during construction will increase the potential for the introduction and spread of noxious weeds and invasive species.
 The movement of construction and operation equipment and personnel also increases the potential for introduction and spread of noxious weed and invasive plant species.
 However, with the implementation of BMPs such as flagging the limits of construction to minimize vegetation removal and ground disturbance, and implementing measures described in the Vegetation and Weed Management Plan that will be prepared for the Project (see Part 4, Section 4.8.D), the Project is not expected to result in a significant increase in the introduction and spread of noxious weeds and invasive species.
 Fire Fires (both those potentially generated by the Project as well as those generated by other factors) have the potential to directly affect botanical resources through alteration of habitats as well as destruction of plant species including special status plant species.
 Fire can also indirectly affect botanical resources by creating conditions for colonization or expansion of non-native, invasive plant species, such as cheatgrass.
 As described in Part 3, Section 4.13 (Environmental Health - Hazardous Materials), Part 3, Section 4.21 (Public Services and Facilities), and Part 4, Section 4.13 (Environmental Health - Hazardous Materials), the Project will implement measures to address fire risk.
-While the project site is in a remote area that is not part of a tax-supported fire protection district, the Applicant has had preliminary communication with the Benton County Fire Marshal, who provided suggestions on fire response measures that could be taken and agreed to further communications as the project develops.
-The Applicant has also reached out to the Bureau of Land Management and the Hanford Fire District and engaged in ongoing discussions with participating and adjacent landowners on potential fire response measures that could be employed by the Project, which could also provide a community benefit to the surrounding area.
 Prior to construction, the Applicant will develop an Emergency Management Plan and implement BMPs for fire prevention.
 The Applicant will coordinate with the Benton County Sheriff's Office, Benton County Emergency Management, and DNR Wildland Fire Management Division to collaboratively develop safety measures that will be incorporated into the Project's design and construction.
 The Applicant will also coordinate with these entities regarding necessary equipment or training, if any are identified as needed, that may be required to provide fire protection services to the Project.
 To further mitigate the need for fire protection services, the Project's facilities will include and incorporate multiple layers of protection to avoid failures and risks of fire or spills and will be designed to applicable requirements of the National Electric Code, National Fire Protection Association Standards, and Institute of Electrical and Electronics Engineers Standards.
 Access roads will be developed and maintained with an approximate 24-foot width to provide 1) sufficient access for fire fighters to the area and 2) additional fire breaks.
 In addition, the Project Area may also include a 10,000-gallon water cistern to store water for fire suppression needs.
 Vegetation management will also establish and maintain fire breaks around each solar array, PCS, the Project substation, and along the Project's fence line.
-The Applicant may also establish and maintain additional fire and fuel breaks (i.e., 100- to 150-foot-wide planted green strips) in key areas and have been in discussion with WDEW staff to continue green-stripping areas along the boundaries of the leased parcels.
-The implementation of these measures will minimize the rick of wildfires occurring and adversely affecting botanical resources.
+The Applicant may also establish and maintain additional fire and fuel breaks (i.e.,

-Would the existing condition for this topic c have the potential to o affect the proposal now or in the future?
+Would the existing condition for this topic have the potential to affect the proposal now or in the future?